LeDron/LeDron.github.io/_posts/2017-06-01-RecyclerView.md

 **MainActivity.java**
 </br>
 I wrote down urls, but I recommand you programmatically get your urls.
+These urls are jordan images through searching google.
 ~~~ java

 ~~~